Crystalwarrior/KFO-Server/README.md

     - Unlocks your area, provided the lock came as a result of /lock.
 * **version**
     - Obtains the current version of the server software.
+* **whisper** "ID/char name/edited-to character/showname/OOC name" "message"
+	- Sends an IC private message to the target, provided they are in the area.
+	- Other people in the area are warned that a whisper has taken place (but not the message content).
+However, staff members do get message contents, so this command should only be used in RP settings.
 * **zone_global**
     - Sends a message to all players in the zone you are in.
 * **8ball**